MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

 - Act as a primary signal for deployment operations, driving automated rollback if issues occur, and providing validation that changes achieved the expected user experience improvement.
 - Speed up redmediation by focusing objectives, drive automated notification of issues to users, and build trust between teams of the organization, who are responsible for the SLO.

 The overall SLO of a workload is a collective quality indication of all its logical boundaries, all of which should be regarded as dependencies.
 Some of those dependencies might be individual SLOs of software services (and the responsible team), to be improved over time.
 A mature declaration of the overall SLO should still indicate the business target for that workload, not just a composite of those dependencies.
-For example, if users expect that the workload to have 99.99% availability, and one of dependent services only achieves 99.8% availability, the overall SLO is still 99.99%.
+For example, if users expect that the workload to have 99.99% availability, and one of dependencies only achieves 99.8% availability, the overall SLO is still 99.99%.

-SLOs must be measurable and based on time.
-Ideally, the calculation should be automated.
-If an SLO can be measured in units within a time window, systems can emit those units and measure over time.
-However, if the contributing factors are  nuanced, it may be harder to automate.

-SLOs are commonly expressed as a percentage, such as 99.9, 99.95, or 99.995 for mission-critical workloads.
-However, SLOs can also be a statement.
-Combine both approaches to arrive at a numerical value that can be calculated through metrics emitted by the system and also cover other nuanced factors.

 > [!CAUTION]
 >